 Greensboro Bend, VT

-Saisons to Try From Hill Farmstead Brewery: Anna, Arthur, Brother Soigné, and La Vermontoise
+Saisons to Try From Hill Farmstead Brewery: Anna, Arthur, and Brother Soigné

-Hill Farmstead is widely regarded as perhaps the best American saison brewery.
-The remote Vermont farmhouse brewery helmed by enigmatic Shaun Hill is a mecca of Belgian inspiration lovingly translated to the American landscape.
+The enigmatic Shaun Hill helms Hill Farmstead, widely regarded as perhaps the best American saison brewery.
+The remote Vermont farmhouse brewery is a mecca of Belgian inspiration lovingly translated to the American landscape.
 Hill even trademarked the term Farmstead ale to preserve his intentionality with this style.
-Plus, he launched a side brand Grassroots Brewing to further explore the world of Farmstead ales.
-You truly can’t go wrong with any of the offerings from Hill Farmstead.
-And, while they might be difficult to find beyond the walls of the brewery, I recommend taking every opportunity you get to try these beers.
+Plus, he launched a side brand Grassroots Brewing to explore the world of Farmstead ales further.
+You honestly can’t go wrong with any of the offerings from Hill Farmstead.
+And while they might be difficult to find beyond the brewery’s walls, I recommend taking every opportunity to try these beers.

 Jester King Brewery